felixriese/hyperspectral-soilmoisture-dataset/README.md

 Hyperspectral and soil-moisture data from a field campaign based on a soil sample.
 Karlsruhe (Germany), 2017.

-**Introducing paper:** Felix M. Riese and Sina Keller, “Introducing a Framework of Self-Organizing Maps for Regression of Soil Moisture with Hyperspectral Data,” in *IGARSS 2018 - 2018 IEEE International Geoscience and Remote Sensing Symposium*, Valencia, Spain, 2018, pp. 6151-6154.

 **License:** [GNU GPLv2](https://www.gnu.org/licenses/gpl-2.0.html)

 **Authors:**